skmsajid/fixmyvillage/README.md

 # 🌍 FixMyVillage

-> **An Intelligent Digital Platform for Streamlined Village Complaint Management**
+> **A Smart Digital Platform for Efficient Village Complaint Management**

 ---

 ## 🚀 Overview

-**FixMyVillage** is a robust MERN stack application engineered to transform traditional village complaint systems into a modern, efficient, and transparent digital solution.
-By seamlessly integrating **Villagers**, **Workers**, and **Administrators** within a unified ecosystem, the platform enhances accountability, accelerates issue resolution, and enables real-time monitoring through a structured workflow.
+**FixMyVillage** is a scalable MERN stack application designed to modernize traditional village complaint systems into a streamlined, transparent, and efficient digital solution.
+By connecting **Villagers**, **Workers**, and **Administrators** within a unified platform, it enhances accountability, accelerates issue resolution, and enables real-time monitoring through a structured and automated workflow.

 ---